A leaf is blown by the wind. The leaf moves five metres forward

 here when we’ve worked out the displacement of the leaf?
 Well, it’s because we don’t need

 to; the question has done it for us.
-We’ve been asked to find the least
+We’ve been asked to find the leaf’s net forward displacement.

 And in fact, overall, the leaf does

 move forward because the net effect the overall effect of moving five metres forward